California Transparency in Supply Chains Act of 2010

-All direct suppliers to The Body Shop International plc (BSI), and its affiliates, are assessed against our Supplier Code of Conduct, according to the criteria set out by the Ethical Trading Initiative (ETI), which is an alliance of companies, trades unions and voluntary organisations.
-The Code is underpinned by international labor standard norms and covers issues such as forced labor , child labor, discrimination, working conditions, living wages, and freedom of association.
+All direct suppliers to The Body Shop International plc, and its affiliates (hereinafter, "The Body Shop"), are assessed against our Supplier Code of Conduct, according to the criteria set out by the Ethical Trading Initiative (ETI), which is an alliance of companies, trades unions and voluntary organisations.
+The Code is underpinned by international labor standards and covers issues such as forced labor , child labor, discrimination, working conditions, living wages, and freedom of association.
 Our approach is to positively engage with suppliers if we find issues, but failure to commit to working with our Code results in termination of the trading relationship.

-Every direct product manufacturer to BSI is audited by an independent third-party, or by our own Ethical Trade team against the criteria set out in our Code of Conduct.
+Every direct product manufacturer to The Body Shop is audited by an independent third-party, or by our own Ethical Trade team against the criteria set out in our Supplier Code of Conduct.
 This includes issues of child labor and forced labor.
 We may employ different audit approaches depending on the supplier, country or the nature of our business with them.
-For example, in higher risk countries we may chose to perform unannounced audits, or with factories where we have an ongoing relationship we may perform collaborative audits.
+For example, in higher risk countries we may choose to perform unannounced audits, or with factories where we have an on-going relationship we may perform collaborative audits.

 The Body Shop has a zero-tolerance approach to child and forced labor and it is deemed as "zero tolerance" non-compliance.
 This means that we would require a supplier to work immediately on remediating the issue, ideally involving local Non-Governmental Organizations (NGOs), trade unions or other worker representatives and, where appropriate, local government officials.
 This may include